apache/sling-org-apache-sling-graphql-core/README.md

-The GraphQL schemas used by this module can be enhanced using [schema directives](http://spec.graphql.org/June2018/#sec-Language.Directives) that select specific `DataFetcher` to return the appropriate data.
+The GraphQL schemas used by this module can be enhanced using [schema directives](http://spec.graphql.org/June2018/#sec-Language.Directives) (see also the [Apollo docs](https://www.apollographql.com/docs/graphql-tools/schema-directives/) for how those work) that select specific `DataFetcher` to return the appropriate data.

 A default `DataFetcher` is used for types and fields which have no such annotation.